Camiguin: Indigenous people

 An indigenous people group, the Cinamiguin Manobo, are believed to have been the first inhabitants of Camiguin.
 Their language, known as Kamigin, had 26,700 speakers as of the 2000 census.

 Religion

+Catholicism

 Camiguin is a predominantly Roman Catholic province with 95% adherence.

+Others

-The remaining religions are represented by various Protestant and a few Islamic groups.
+Other religions are represented by various Protestant and a few Islamic groups.

 Economy

 The economy is based upon fishing and farming, with copra providing the greatest income contribution.
 Lanzones has since then became the main agricultural product of the island province.
 Other agricultural products are abaca, rice, mangoes and other fruit trees.
 The growing tourism industry has improved the economy of the province.
 Small cottage industries have increased in number to accommodate the influx of visitors.

 Education

 Camiguin has three colleges, all located in Mambajao: Fatima College of Camiguin (FCC), Camiguin Polytechnic State College (CPSC), with a satellite campus in Catarman, and Camiguin School of Arts and Trades (CSAT).
 A complete secondary and elementary education is provided as well, both in private and public schools.
 There are also day care centers offering nursery and pre-school education.

 The province has a total number of 68 day care centers managed by the Department of Social Welfare and Development (DSWD) and 56 public and private elementary schools.
 There are 13 secondary schools, 3 private institutions and the rest government-owned.
 There is one special school, which accommodates underprivileged or special children, the Family-to-Family School and Farm, which is managed by a Non-Government Organization (NGO).

 The Technical Education and Skills Development Authority (TESDA) also offers vocational courses, as well as the Alternative Learning System Education Sector which helps individuals through its literacy and livelihood program.